Pettor/experiment-js-tailwind/README.md

-Experimental repo combining Tailwind with SCSS.
+Experimental repo used to create a configuration for Tailwind and SCSS in the same project.